MMBOSTON/StreamSage/README.md

 Here are the step-by-step instructions to install, set up, and use this project:

+1. Create a config.json and add the 2 api keys
-1. Download and install these software tools:
+2. Download and install these software tools:
   * Anaconda Navigator
   * Visual Studio Code
 2. Run these command in the Visual Studio Code terminal:
   * To create the conda virtual environment and install required Python packages:
 > conda create -n streamsage_env -c conda-forge streamlit beautifulsoup4 requests
+>  * beautifulsoup4==4.12.3
+  * Requests==2.31.0
+  * streamlit==1.33.0
+  * python==3.11
+> To run the project
   * To switch into the created environment where all the packages were installed
 > activate streamsage_env
-  * To run the project
+> Install the required packages and specific versions
-> streamlit run StreamSage_Rev4.py
+> streamlit run StreamSage.py
->